threexc/yocto-tekton/README.md

 ### Instructions

-1. Edit the "volumes.yaml" file and set the hostPath.path value with your preferred location for builds (make sure permissions are set, and change the volume sizes if necessary)
 `kubectl apply -f` the following:
+1. pv.yaml
-2. volumes.yaml
+2. pvc.yaml
-3. tasks.yaml
+3. deployment.yaml
-4. pipeline.yaml
+4. service.yaml
-5. serviceaccount.yaml
+5. sstate-build-task.yaml
+6. sstate-build-pipeline.yaml
-7. triggers.yaml
+7. eventlistener.yaml
-8. (Optional) Do a test run with `kubectl create -f pipeline-run.yaml`

-The meta-python pipeline will now trigger twice per day and build in the specified directory.
+8. serviceaccount.yaml
+9. triggertemplate.yaml
+10. triggerbinding.yaml
+11. cronjob.yaml

+**Note 1:** You may see warnings about the usage of `kubectl apply` vs `kubectl create`.
+These are OK - the proper way to use some resources (deployments, *Run types, etc.) is with the latter command, but they should still work with the former.

-**Note:** There are "run" versions of the tasks in the taskruns/ directory, but they are not required to created with `kubectl create -f <filename>` unless you want to run a manual build; the cronjob and eventlistener files will setup an automatic build process.
+**Note 2:** There are "run" versions of the pipelines and tasks, but they are not required to created with `kubectl create -f <filename>` unless you want to run a manual build; the cronjob and eventlistener files will setup an automatic build process.

+**Note 3:** You will need to modify the hard-coded paths in triggertemplate.yaml (and pipelinerun.yaml/taskrun.yaml) for things to work (or create the same paths on your build node(s)).

 ### Helm Chart